pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

     /// The currently viewed item (not a comment).
     currently_viewed_item: Option<DisplayableHackerNewsItem>, // comes from our API client
     /// The comments of the currently viewed item, if applicable.
-    currently_viewed_item_comments: Option<DisplayableHackerNewsItemComments>, // same thing, Api client
+    currently_viewed_item_comments: Option<DisplayableHackerNewsItemComments>, // same thing, API client
     /// The successive IDs of the viewed comment, starting at the root parent comment.
-    currently_viewed_item_comments_chain: Vec<HnItemIdScalar>, // a Vec is an heap-allocated array (equivalent to C++'s std:vector)
+    currently_viewed_item_comments_chain: Vec<HnItemIdScalar>, // a Vec is an heap-allocated array (a bit like C++'s std:vector)
 }
 ```

 How do you interact with all this data?
 By good old accessors, manually written.
 Just a couple of dozen of lines of boilerplate, and I could write a simple Rust macro to make it terser as I've done in my [Game Boy (Color) emulator](https://github.com/pierreyoda/rustboycolor/blob/main/src/bin/config.rs) for instance.
 Speaking of which, this emulator project probably will be the subject of one or two write-ups once it runs Tetris with no bugs, sound included.
 It's been worked on and off (mostly off to be honest) for quite some time now, but may very well one day directly run on this blog with WebAssembly :rocket:

-One last thing: I've found quite after some time spent on the project that some setters *do* need some business logic.
+One last thing: I've found after quite some time spent on the project that some setters _do_ need some business logic.

 In the first case, I was confused why navigating back from sub-comments was working erratically, to say the least.
 Turned out, once you get into a sub-comment of any depth, a data fetch is made by the corresponding Component which allows us to get the freshet comments, which is a good thing on many really hot stories.
 And, since I don't want to fetch too much, this lead to my issue when navigating back from a sub-comment.
-This is due to the same Component displaying a comment at any level, in order to not duplicate code and this proved sometimes really tricky to deal with, including in this case.
+This was due to the same Component displaying a comment at any level (which changed down the line, see later), in order to not duplicate code and this proved sometimes really tricky to deal with, including in this case.
 I was erasing parent comments.
 The solution was to merge incoming sub-comments within the existing cached comments.
 Seems obvious in retrospect.

 The second case, I've encountered more or less randomly on some rare stories posted.
 The bug I was encountering was that the number of comments at the top level displayed looked correct, but once you navigated to one of the comments it could not be displayed due to it missing from our cache.
 After investigation, there was apparently a mismatch between the IDs of the descendants I was initially fetching and the comments I could actually fetch.
 It's probably an issue on my end, which was fixed by just enforcing data coherency, before updating the comments cache from any depth.
 The issue has not reappeared for now.

 #### Router component

-Just like in a React application for instance (with [react-router](https://reactrouter.com/en/main) being the most used library), the router is responsible for keeping track of the current and previous routes navigated, which (roughly) corresponds to a particular Screen.
+Just like in a React application for instance (with [react-router](https://reactrouter.com/en/main) being a well known library), the router is responsible for keeping track of the current and previous routes navigated, which (roughly) corresponds to a particular Screen.

 Here are all the application routes: